 History of Kejimkujik

-The main part of Kejimkujik was first established as a National Park in 1968, being recognized for its old growth forest, rare wildlife and traditional Mi’kmaq waterways.
-The park took its name from Kejimkujik Lake, which is a Mi’kmaq word believed to mean “tired muscles” – a reference to the effort it took to canoe across the lake.
-Keji’s canoe routes had been used by native inhabitants for thousands of years as they traveled between the Bay of Fundy and the Atlantic Coast.
-They also made their mark while on those journeys, leaving stone carvings, or petroglyphs, on large boulders.
+The main part of Kejimkujik was first established as a National Park in 1969, being recognized for its old growth forest, rare wildlife and traditional Mi’kmaq waterways.
+The park took its name from Kejimkujik Lake, which is a Mi’kmaq word believed to mean “land where fairies abound."
+Kejimkujik’s canoe routes had been used by native inhabitants for thousands of years as they traveled between the Bay of Fundy and the Atlantic Coast.
+They also made their mark while on those journeys, leaving stone carvings, or petroglyphs, on slate outcroppings along the shore.
 These Mi’kmaq petroglyphs can be seen on guided tours and contain images of traditional Mi’kmaq life, including hunting, fishing and wildlife.

 Visitors to Kejimkujik can explore these traditional waterways by canoe, following the same routes that were once taken by Archaic Indians, Woodland Indians and then the Mi’kmaq.
 They are also the same rivers and lakes that Albert Bigelow Paine travelled and described in his famous 1908 book The Tent Dwellers.

 Hiking Trails at Kejimkujik National Park

 Hikers will love Kejimkujik’s 15 day-hiking trails that cut through a wide range of forest, including Acadian Forests, red maple floodplains, windswept pinetrees and old growth hemlocks.
 The trails are open throughout the year, giving lots of opportunities to spot the park’s wild inhabitants, such as deer, foxes and the endangered Blanding’s Turtle.